-The new system is called the CBP ROAM app.
+The CBP ROAM app is what they call the new system.
 We’ve used it twice, coming back from the Bahamas.

 Three things to know: